-The Initial Comprehensive Plan published by the Gulf Coast Ecosystem Restoration Council did not include some of the elements required by Congress.
-While it included a description of the process underpinning project selection and state expenditure plans and a preliminary list of authorized but not commenced projects, it did not include congressionally required elements such as the 10-year funding strategy and the 3-year funded priorities list.
-According to the Council, this was due to uncertainty related to the amount of funding available for restoration pursuant to settlement or adjudication of claims against parties responsible for the Deepwater Horizon spill.
+The Comprehensive Plan Update published by the council included some of the elements required by Congress that were not in the Initial Plan.
+Among these, it included a description of the process underpinning project selection and state expenditure plans, as well as congressionally required elements, such as the 10-Year Funding Strategy and the 3-year FPL.
 Additionally, other elements that are related to Gulf Coast restoration were not required by Congress to be included in the report.
-For instance, the Initial Comprehensive Plan was not required to include the Direct Component under the RESTORE Act (i.e., funding which goes directly to states).
-Similarly, activities under the Science Program and Centers of Excellence are not included in this plan (nor are they required to be).
-As of July 2014, few additional details related to RESTORE Act planning have been publicly released, and no solicitation or funding for projects had been released.
+For instance, Congress did not require that the report cover the Direct Component under the RESTORE Act (i.e., funding which goes directly to states).
+Similarly, activities under the Gulf Coast Science Program and centers of excellence were not included in this plan.

-The two other Gulf Coast restoration planning processes discussed in this report are those coordinated by NFWF and NRDA trustees, respectively.
-Notably, neither are governed by RESTORE Act planning.
-NFWF restoration actions are governed first by the criminal settlements between DOJ and BP and DOJ and Transocean (and subsequent guidance from NFWF), while the NRDA planning process is governed by NOAA regulations, pursuant to the Oil Pollution Act.
-These planning processes may be more targeted than much of that which will be provided under the RESTORE Act, and are expected to proceed independently.
+The two other Gulf Coast restoration planning processes discussed herein are those coordinated by NFWF and NRDA trustees, respectively.
+Notably, neither is governed by RESTORE Act planning processes.
+NFWF restoration actions are governed first by the criminal settlements between DOJ and BP and DOJ and Transocean (and subsequent guidance from NFWF), whereas the NRDA planning process is governed by NOAA regulations, pursuant to the OPA.
+These planning processes may be more targeted than those under the RESTORE Act and are expected to proceed independently.

-The current approach to ecosystem restoration in the Gulf has differences and similarities compared to that which has been carried out in other areas.
+Another issue for Congress is whether the current approach to ecosystem restoration in the Gulf is effective and whether or not it would be better implemented under alternative organizational structures.
 For instance, in the Everglades, restoration is federally led and ostensibly guided by a centralized, "comprehensive" plan, known as the Comprehensive Everglades Restoration Plan (CERP).
 Authorized in the Water Resources Development Act of 2000 (P.L.
 106-541), CERP outlined 68 distinct projects that are intended to comprise a large amount of the restoration effort.
 Generally speaking, CERP is more centralized and detailed than the comprehensive planning process that has been carried out for the Gulf under the RESTORE Act to date.
-However, it is similar to the current planning process in the Gulf in that it is dependent on other restoration efforts that are not formally covered by CERP or led by the federal government.78 In the case of the Everglades, planning for these activities is coordinated by a separate congressionally authorized body, the South Florida Ecosystem Restoration Task Force.79 Whether the Council or some other entity can or should operate in a similar capacity is one potential issue for Congress.
+However, it is similar to the current planning process in the Gulf in that it is dependent on other restoration efforts that are not formally covered by CERP or led by the federal government.
+In the case of the Everglades, planning for these activities is coordinated by a separate congressionally authorized body, the South Florida Ecosystem Restoration Task Force.
+A complete comparison and assessment of the disparate planning processes in the Gulf is made difficult by the absence of some information from the processes.
+For instance, to date no plans have provided an estimated time frame for completing restoration, nor have the plans addressed the maintenance of restoration activities when funding has been exhausted and governance structures have been dissolved.
+The Comprehensive Plan Update discusses consideration of regional planning frameworks, with collaboration meetings and workshops to begin in 2017, but as of July 2017 no such documentation is available.
+Potential questions Congress may have related to planning for restoration may include the following: